wp-plugins/amr-ical-events-list/readme.txt

 amr-events has much additional functionality, including a taxonomy widget.

 == Changelog ==
+= Version 4.0.29 =
+* Fix: Minor bug if one created a new listtype without copying and pasting from an existing listtype.
+Fixed.
+* Update: French lang update from fxbenard.com, also a dutch update was added a few months back - thanks!
+* Fix: Thanks to tubtenkunga.org, a very specfic little bug when using monthly recurring 'nth' day of week.
+* Fix: Cleaned up attendee parsing and default listing in case anyone using it!
+* Add: Added ability to define what shows for VFREEBUSY components instead of the 'Busy'.
+See listing events in settings.

 = Version 4.0.28 =
 * Fix: Google at some point changed event publisher practice for all day end dates (but not yet documentation) to follow ics all day end date practice.
 Event ends on the 'next' day.
 Function 'add to  google' updated accordingly.
 * Fix: The html5 'styles' were a bit too clean.
 The html markup required for rich snippets gets missed.
 Other htmlstyles were fine.
 Html markup using spans added back so that rich snippets would be available.